OWASP/pysap/docs/user/index.rst

 * `SAP Note Assistant Insecure Handling of SAP Notes Signature Vulnerability <https://www.coresecurity.com/advisories/sap-note-assistant-insecure-handling-sap-notes-signature-vulnerability>`_

-* `SAP HANA SAML Assertion Improper Validation Vulnerability <https://www.secureauth.com/advisories/sap-hana-saml-assertion-improper-validation-authentication/>`_
+* `SAP HANA SAML Assertion Improper Validation Vulnerability <https://web.archive.org/web/20201208221548/https://www.secureauth.com/advisories/sap-hana-saml-assertion-improper-validation-authentication/>`_

-  * `Associated Blog Post SecureAuth uncovers SAML validation weakness in SAP HANA <https://www.secureauth.com/blog/secureauth-uncovers-saml-validation-weakness-in-sap-hana/>`_
+  * Associated Blog Post SecureAuth uncovers SAML validation weakness in SAP HANA

-Initial research about the SAP CAR file format was performed by Martin Gallo and published in `Deep-dive into SAP archive file formats <https://www.coresecurity.com/corelabs-research/publications/deep-dive-sap-archive-file-formats>`_ at the `Troopers 2016 Security Conference <https://www.troopers.de/troopers16/agenda/>`_.
+Initial research about the SAP CAR file format was performed by Martin Gallo and published in `Deep-dive into SAP archive file formats <https://www.coresecurity.com/corelabs-research/publications/deep-dive-sap-archive-file-formats>`_ at the `Troopers 2016 Security Conference <https://troopers.de/troopers16/agenda/>`_.
 Additional research was performed by `Hans-Christian Esperer <https://github.com/hce>`_ and published in the `Hascar <https://github.com/VirtualForgeGmbH/hascar>`_ tool.

-Documentation on the SAP `SAR <https://www.iana.org/assignments/media-types/application/vnd.sar>`_ archive file format is available in SAP's `Virus Scan Interface (NW-VSI) <https://archive.sap.com/documents/docs/DOC-7838>`_ specification document.
+Documentation on the SAP `SAR <https://www.iana.org/assignments/media-types/application/vnd.sar>`_ archive file format was previously available as SAP's Virus Scan Interface (NW-VSI) specification document specification document.
 An example implementation can be also found in the `Virus Scan Adapter SDK`, which is available upon request.

-Initial research about the ``IGS`` protocol was performed by Yvan Genuer and published in `SAP IGS : The 'vulnerable' forgotten component <https://www.troopers.de/troopers18/agenda/3r38lr/>`_.
+Initial research about the ``IGS`` protocol was performed by Yvan Genuer and published in `SAP IGS : The 'vulnerable' forgotten component <https://troopers.de/troopers18/agenda/3r38lr/>`_.

-Additional research about the Message Server (``MS``) and Remote Function Call (``RFC``) protocols was performed by Dmitry Chastuhin and Mathieu Geli and published in `(SAP) Gateway to Heaven <https://github.com/comaeio/OPCDE/tree/master/2019/Emirates/(SAP)%20Gateway%20to%20Heaven%20-%20Dmitry%20Chastuhin%2C%20Mathieu%20Geli>`_.
+Additional research about the Message Server (``MS``) and Remote Function Call (``RFC``) protocols was performed by Dmitry Chastuhin and Mathieu Geli and published in `(SAP) Gateway to Heaven <https://github.com/msuiche/OPCDE/tree/master/2019/Emirates/(SAP)%20Gateway%20to%20Heaven%20-%20Dmitry%20Chastuhin%2C%20Mathieu%20Geli>`_.

-The specifications of the ``HDB`` protocol are published in the `SAP HANA SQL Command Network Protocol Reference <https://help.sap.com/viewer/7e4aba181371442d9e4395e7ff71b777/2.0.03/en-US>`_ guide.
+The specifications of the ``HDB`` protocol are published in the `SAP HANA SQL Command Network Protocol Reference <https://help.sap.com/doc/63cef00e229b4010be06cfa01e1d338b/2.0.03/en-US/SAP_HANA_SQL_Command_Network_Protocol_Reference_en.pdf>`_ guide.

-Initial research about the ``SSFS`` file formats and encryption, and the Client Secure Store was performed by Dmitr Chastuhin and Vladimir Egorov and published in a series of blogpost now unavailable, and shared by Dmitry at the Confidence Security Conference 2014 Edition session "`All your SAP Passwords belong to us <https://erpscan.io/wp-content/uploads/presentations/2014-Confidence-All-your-SAP-Passwords-belong-to-us.pdf>`_".
+Initial research about the ``SSFS`` file formats and encryption, and the Client Secure Store was performed by Dmitr Chastuhin and Vladimir Egorov and published in a series of blogpost now unavailable, and shared by Dmitry at the Confidence Security Conference 2014 Edition session "`All your SAP Passwords belong to us <https://web.archive.org/web/20210429183310/https://erpscan.io/wp-content/uploads/presentations/2014-Confidence-All-your-SAP-Passwords-belong-to-us.pdf>`_".
-Additional research was also shared by Yvan Genuer and published in "`The security of ‘SAP Secure Storage. <https://www.cert-devoteam.fr/en/the-security-of-sap-secure-storage/>`_".
+Additional research was also shared by Yvan Genuer and published in "`The security of ‘SAP Secure Storage. <https://web.archive.org/web/20230328204958/https://www.cert-devoteam.fr/en/the-security-of-sap-secure-storage/>`_".